Thursday, Oct. 3, 2019

 Hyde County Manager Kris Noble said the ban might be lifted in a few days, but it depends on if the N.C.
 Ferry Division can accommodate leaving a ferry for emergency use at Silver Lake.
 This is needed in case Hyde County Sheriff deputies have to arrest someone and take that person to the mainland.
 But first, the Ferry Division needs to install temporary housing on Ocracoke for ferry staff to be able to run a ferry to Swan Quarter should there be an emergency.
 Once that happens, the Ferry Division will again adjust the ferry schedule.

-Ferry service: Cat Peele, an interim planning and Development Manager with the Ferry Division, said the current schedule will continue for the time being with the addition of limited service to Hatteras via South Dock for those who have 4WD vehicles.
+Ferry service: Catherine Peele, an interim planning and Development Manager with the Ferry Division, said the current schedule will continue for the time being with the addition of limited service to Hatteras via South Dock for those who have 4WD vehicles.
 See story here.
 Islanders expressed concern that they are not allowed to get same-day reservations on the mainland ferries, which impacts making appointments.
 Peele said she’d take that concern back to the office.

 Replacement stickers: People whose cars got towed can get replacement stickers/receipts from the Ferry Division and the National Park Service.
-For replacement re-entry tags, see Theresa Adams, who is still working in the Emergency Operations Center inside the OVFD.
+For replacement re-entry tags, see Teresa Adams, who is still working in the Emergency Operations Center inside the OVFD.

 First National Bank: Opened Monday.